Jacqueline Gleeson

-Jacqueline Sarah Gleeson (born 7 March 1966) is an Australian judge.
+Jacqueline Sarah Gleeson (born 7 March 1966) is an Australian jurist.
 She has been a Justice of the High Court of Australia since 1 March 2021, and was a judge of the Federal Court of Australia, based in Sydney, from April 2014 to February 2021.

 Early life and education

 Gleeson is the eldest of four children of former Chief Justice of Australia Murray Gleeson and Robyn Gleeson.
-Speaking about her upbringing, Gleeson stated that "my wellbeing and development was my mother's job and she can justly take credit for any success of mine".
+Speaking about her upbringing, Gleeson stated that "my wellbeing and development was my mother's job and she can justly take credit for any success of mine."
 She was educated at Monte Sant'Angelo Mercy College and attended Sancta Sophia College, University of Sydney, where she completed a Bachelor of Arts in 1986 and a Bachelor of Laws in 1989.

 Career

 Gleeson was admitted as a lawyer in 1989, and worked as an associate to Justice Trevor Morling of the Federal Court and then as a solicitor for Bush Burke & Company.
 Gleeson was admitted as a barrister in 1991.
 In 2000, she left the Bar to work as general counsel for the Australian Broadcasting Authority and then from 2003 a senior executive lawyer for the Australian Government Solicitor.
 She completed a Master of Laws from the University of Sydney in 2005, before returning to the Bar in 2007.
 She gained senior counsel status in 2012.
 Her practice specialised in administrative law, competition and consumer law, professional liability, disciplinary proceedings and taxation.
 Gleeson represented the New South Wales government at the Royal Commission into Institutional Responses to Child Sexual Abuse, and represented QBE Insurance in the Canberra bushfires litigation in 2013, then the Australian Capital Territory's largest ever civil case.